qcr/armer/README.md

 Requirements
 ------------

-Several ROS action servers, topics and services are set up by this package to enable this functionality.
+Several ROS action servers, topics and services are set up by Armer to enable this functionality.
 A summary of these can be found [here](https://qcr.github.io/armer/API.html).

 The driver is built off the [Python Robotics Toolbox